Watherum/Rivals-2-Notes/README.md

 - **Set storage limits** — set or clear the attachment storage quota for any user
 - **Reset password** — set a new password for any user (useful if they've forgotten theirs).
 The user can then log in with the new password and change it themselves via Manage Data → Change Password
 - **Delete users** — permanently removes a user's account, notes, and all attachments
-- **Check for Updates** — check GitHub for a new version and download/install it (same flow as before, now admin-only)
+- **Check for Updates** — check GitHub for a new version and download it to the same folder as the current exe.
+Once downloaded, an **Open Folder** button reveals the new file in Explorer; click **Exit App** to close the current version, then run the new exe to complete the update (packaged `.exe` only)

 To grant admin access, open `users.json` and add `"isAdmin": true` to the user's entry: